CumulusNetworks/docs/content/cumulus-netq-24/Cumulus-NetQ-UI-User-Guide/NetQ-Configuration-Management/Application-Management.md

 #### Disable a Rule

-To disable a rule until you want to manually re-enable it, you must change the state of the rule.
+To disable a rule until you want to manually reenable it, you must change the state of the rule.

 To disable a rule that is currently active: